maximilianovalle/rock-paper-scissors/README.md

 I learned that being a programmer is more than just writing lines of code.
 The main skill a programmer needs to have is problem solving.
 Writing code is secondary.

 I also learned the importance of writing clean code - mainly, naming functions and variables properly.
 A function's name should be an action denoting what the function itself does.
-For example, I had a function named games() that incremented my gameNum value by 1.
-The name didn't properly denote that, though, so I changed it to calculateGamesPlayed() which is much clearer.
+For example, I had a function named games() that figured out if I had played over or under three rounds.
+The name didn't properly denote that, though, so I changed it to getGamesPlayed() which is much clearer.